Black Nazarene: Main carriage

-Other replicas

-Aside from the original image on the high altar and the Vicário main replica, the basilica also owns three external replicas of the image, called Callejeros.

-These sanctioned replicated effigies are sent to visit various shrines in across the different Catholic dioceses in the country according to popular demand.

 History

 Original image

-The image was made by an anonymous Mexican sculptor and arrived in Manila via galleon from Acapulco, Mexico on May 31, 1606.
-Folk belief attributes the colour of the image to soot from votive candles burnt before it, although the most popular legend is that it was charred by a fire on the galleon that brought it from Mexico.
+The image was made by an anonymous Mexican sculptor and arrived in Manila via galleon from Acapulco, Mexico.
+The dark coloration of the image hints to Catholic and indigenous Mexican syncretism, as the Christ of Chalma (Señor de Chalma), is also made of similar material and color.
+There is no definite date of the arrival of the image.
+The Augustinian Recollects asserted that at their arrival in the Philippines in 1606, the Nazareno was not among the sacred images that they brought with them.
+Nevertheless, it can be assumed the image was already in the Philippines before the mid-17th century, since Pope Innocent X authorized the Cofradía del Nuestro Padre Jesús Nazareno (Confraternity of Our Lord Jesus the Nazarene) on April 20, 1650.

-Researcher of Catholic theology, Monsignor Sabino Vengco meanwhile noted that the image was not charred, but in fact dark through to its core as it was carved from mesquite wood.
-Vengco based this claim on personal research in Mexico, where he said mesquite wood was a popular medium in the period the image was carved.
+Folk belief attributes the image’s colour to soot from votive candles burnt before it, although the most popular legend is that it was charred by a fire on the galleon that brought it from Mexico.
+Filipino Catholic theologian and church historian Monsignor Sabino Vengco, meanwhile, claims that the image is not charred, but is in fact dark through to its core, being carved from mesquite wood.
+Vengco based this claim on personal research in Mexico, where he said mesquite wood was a popular sculpting medium in the period the image was carved.
 He also likened it to Our Lady of Antipolo, another popular image of similar provenance and appearance.